 As such, a strategy built around gamification principles is a sound approach for many organisations looking to revitalise their contact centre operations.
 Gamification can introduce a structured, yet seemingly fun, way to boost employee engagement and drive employees towards desired corporate objectives.
 But how do you go about developing a programme that delivers?

-To explain this further we have put together a dedicated ebook on the subject, exploring how you can apply the principles of gamification for employee engagement within your contact centre.
-In the ebook you will learn:
+To explain this further we have put together a dedicated eBook on the subject, exploring how you can apply the principles of gamification within your contact centre.
+In the eBook you will learn:

 - Setting clear KPIs and ground rules – ensuring everyone knows the rules of play and how to achieve them;